Unity-Technologies/ml-agents/docs/Installation.md

   * [`gym-unity`](../gym-unity/) provides a Python-wrapper for your Unity scene that supports the OpenAI Gym interface.
 * Unity [Project](../Project/) that contains several [example environments](Learning-Environment-Examples.md) that highlight the various features of the toolkit to help you get started.

+## Basic Installation

-Consequently, to install and use ML-Agents you will need to:
+To install and use ML-Agents you will need to:
 * Install Unity (2018.4 or later)
 * Install Python (3.6.1 or higher)
 * Clone this repository